jonjperkins/event-hosting-and-creation-website/README.md

 Feel free to use foo@bar.com (password: foobar) to log in and demo the app.

-The app can be accessed on heroku at this address: http://www.obscure-earth-39557.herokuapp.com
+The app can be accessed on heroku at this address: <a href="http://www.quora.com/Adam-DAngelo">Private Events App</a>